What Is Magnetic Declination?

 To convert the true north values displayed in our Sun Calculator or Moon Calculator to compass headings – for example, if you wish to take pictures of the sunrise or moonrise – start by finding out the magnetic declination of your location.

-Then simply subtract the declination angle from your compass heading to find out the true heading.
+Then simply subtract the declination angle from the true heading to find out the compass heading.

 Example for locations with positive (eastern) declination: Moscow has a magnetic declination of about 10°.
 Each year on July 1, the Sun rises at an angle of 44° in the Russian capital.
 To convert this true north heading to a compass heading, you have to subtract 10° from 44°, so the sunrise occurs at 34° on your compass.